 In baking, one way that to achieve proper results is to measure accurately.
 This means that you will use a liquid measure for liquids.
 It also means you measure flour properly.

-The best method for measuring flour is to weigh it on a food scale.
+The best method for measuring it is weighing flour on a food scale.
 Yes, really.
 I have had this food scale for years and I love it.
-But, it’s only recently that I’ve started to use it to measure four.

-I read about this method in a cooking magazine about ten years ago and believe me, I was frustrated when I read it.
+I read about this method in Fine Cooking magazine about ten years ago and believe me, I was frustrated when I read it.
 I’m a lazy cook, remember?
 I gotta get out the scale?
 Blerg.

-Weighing your flour is your best best.
-4.5 ounces per cup of flour needed for the recipe.
+Weighing your flour is your best best when measuring baking ingredients.
+Weigh out 4.5 ounces per cup of flour needed for the recipe.

-The second best method is to aerate the flour bin with a whisk and then spoon the flour into the cup.
+If you don’t have a scale, your next best option for measuring flour is to aerate the flour in the bin with a whisk and then spoon the flour into the measuring cup.

-If you dip your measuring cup into your bin of flour you will inevitably end up with more flour than you really need for the recipe.
+Likewise, if you dip or scoop your measuring cup into your bin of flour you will be inadvertently packing flour into the cup, ending up with more flour than you really need.

 Next time you find yourself digging into the flour with your measuring cup, think again.
 That could totally throw off your recipe.
 Take a few minutes to do it the right way and your recipes will turn out better.